Niš Constantine the Great Airport: Early years

+Breakup of Yugoslavia

-The Breakup of Yugoslavia at the beginning of 1990s brought to the sharp decrease in travelling to the Adriatic Sea, Ljubljana and Zagreb, once the busiest routes from Niš.
+The Breakup of Yugoslavia at the beginning of the 1990s brought a sharp decrease in travelling to the Adriatic Sea, Ljubljana and Zagreb, once the busiest routes from Niš.
 This was followed by United Nations sanctions imposed on Serbia and Montenegro which included a ban on international air travel.
 In these circumstances the volume of traffic reached its lowest point with the only route being to Tivat Airport during the summer period.
 In 1998, the traffic volume increased owing to the heavy air traffic from Pristina International Airport which was out of use because of numerous foggy days during which the traffic was successfully carried out from Niš.
 The airport was heavily damaged during the 1999 NATO bombing of Yugoslavia.

-The airport was reopened in 2003 with the financial assistance from government of Norway.
+The airport was reopened in 2003 with the financial assistance from the government of Norway.
 Damage sustained during the bombing was repaired, including the building of a new control tower and renewal of the terminal building.

-In 2004, Jat Airways and Montenegro Airlines resumed flights from Niš to Zurich, Paris, and Tivat.
+In 2004, Jat Airways and Montenegro Airlines resumed flights from Niš to Zürich, Paris, and Tivat.
 In 2010, Wind Jet connected the airport with Forlì, Italy while Montenegro Airlines linked it with Podgorica on a daily basis.
 The route to Podgorica was discontinued in 2013 because of low passenger numbers.
 For more than two years (2014-2015) there were only charter flights to and from Niš.